jerkar/legacy-web-site/_jbake-site-sources/content/tour.md

 From this build definition, we can execute Jerkar the following way :

-- write a `main` method in your script and launch it within your IDE.
+- launch the `AntStyleBuild.main` within your IDE
-- execute the `org.jerkar.JkMain.main` method in your IDE but with the root of your project as working directory.
-In this mode you can pass arguments as you would do with the command line.
+- launch the `org.jerkar.JkMain.main` method within your IDE.
+In this mode you can pass arguments as you would do with the command line
-- executing a command line in a shell (or on a build server)
+- execute a command line in a shell (or on a build server)

 To execute command line, open a shell and go under the project root directory.
 From there you can :